splewis/get5/documentation/docs/veto.md

 !!! hint "Silence!"

-    Except for the team captains, players can only talk in **team chat** during chat based map selection.
+    Except for the team captains, players can only talk in **team chat** during map selection.
 This is to reduce clutter, as a lot of text is already printed during this phase.
 You can enable all-chat for everyone by disabling [`get5_mute_allchat_during_map_selection`](../configuration#get5_mute_allchat_during_map_selection).

 ## Team Captains {: #captains }